thobach/MagicMirror2/README.md

 * SparkFun_APDS9960 library for APDS-9960 gesture sensor, taken from https://github.com/sparkfun/APDS-9960_RGB_and_Gesture_Sensor

 ## User Interface
+### Weather Module
-This first published module is an AngularJS app that uses http://www.chartjs.org/ to display weather information from Weather Underground.
+The weather module is an AngularJS app that uses http://www.chartjs.org/ to display weather information from Weather Underground.
 See web/weather.html for details and make sure you provide your Weather Underground API key and define a weather station in web/js/config.js.

+### Date, Time and Calendar Module
+The calendar module is an AngularJS app that displays calendar events of the next two days from various calendars stored in Google Calendar.
+See web/calendar.html for details and make sure you provide your Google Client API key and calendars to be retrieved in web/js/config.js.
+When loading calendar.html the first time from a web server (e.g. via "python -m SimpleHTTPServer 8000" ran from the web directory), you'll need to authorize the website to retrieve calendar events from Google Calendar.
+After a browser refresh you'll see your calendar events in a tabular format.

 Further user interface code and documentation will follow.

 ## Serial Port Communication
 The code and documentation for retrieving gesture and presence events via the serial port from the Arduino Uno will follow.

-## Google Calendar Reader
-The code and documentation for retrieving Google Calendar events will follow.